Resume - Jeff Barr

 The X Consortium, 1991-1995.
 Represented company's interests at this industry consortium.

-Master's Candidate, University of Washington MCDM program, 2010-Present (read my review of my first quarter).
+Master of Communication in Digital Media, University of Washington MCDM program, 2010-2013 (read my review of my first quarter).

 Master's Studies in Computer Science (inactive).
 George Washington University, 1986-1987.